evkx/evkx.github.io/content/models/xiaomi/su7/su7_pro/_index.md

 ## Availability & Pricing

-This model had a world premiere on 28.12.2023, and deliveries started in March 2024.
+The Volkswagen Xiaomi SU7 Pro had its world premiere on 28.12.2023, with deliveries starting in March 2024.
 Please note that this model is available exclusively in China.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Xiaomi SU7 </strong>
 </a>